ebuchman/blog/content/posts/velocity.md

 transactions a unit of money is used in over some period of time, its inverse is the duration of time a unit of money is held, before it's used in a transaction.
 This is basically liquidity demand, `Liquidity Demand = 1 / Velocity`.
-Rearranging our original equation, we get `Money Supply = Total Spending * Liquidity Demand`.
-Which tells us that the money supply is composed of two activities: spending and holding.[^money-demand]
+Rearranging our original equation, we get `Money Supply = Total Spending * Liquidity Demand`, which tells us that the money supply is composed of two activities: spending and holding.[^money-demand]

 ## Interrogating Inflation